-Grape seeds, oat, and rye floor can also be mixed with flour because their beneficial biological activity includeantioxidative properties (thanks to gallic acid, catechin and more).
+Grape seeds, oat, and rye flour can also be mixed with flour because of their beneficial biological activity include antioxidative properties (thanks to gallic acid, catechin and more).

-Black flour contains both germs and brans, which means that it’s high in fibre.
+Black flour contains both germs and brans, which means that it’s high in fiber.

 The experiment of the French physiologist Francois Magendie (1783-1855) showed that the dog fed only with white bread and water collapsed and died within few weeks, while the other one fed with the black bread and water, remained alive (what the savage, merciless scientific experiment!).

-In that way he proved that so-called “empty calories” from white bread, boosts energy levels almost instantly; but lack nutrients, essential for life.
+In that way he proved that so-called “empty calories” from white bread, boosts energy levels almost instantly; but lacks nutrients, essential for life.